-Transesophageal echocardiography: The level of PPE for TEE examinations deserves special mention.
-TEE is considered an aerosol generating procedure, and airborne precautions are recommended for COVID-19 positive or suspected, symptomatic cases when the TEE exam cannot wait until test results are known.
-Droplet precautions should be followed for all other TEEs performed during response level 2 including TEE exams performed in the surgical operating room and hybrid operating rooms for structural heart interventions.
-The requirement for a face shield is optional in known negative cases and should be judiciously considered in context of local institutional resources and policies.
-Standard precautions may be considered appropriate for TEEs performed during lower response levels when routine services have resumed across the institution.
+The level of PPE for TEE deserves special mention.
+TEE is considered an aerosol-generating procedure, and airborne precautions are recommended for symptomatic patients with positive or suspected COVID-19 when TEE cannot wait until test results are known.
+Droplet precautions should be followed for all other transesophageal studies performed during response level 2, including TEE performed in the surgical operating room and hybrid operating rooms for structural heart interventions.
+The requirement for a face shield is optional in known negative cases and should be judiciously considered in the context of local institutional resources and policies.
+Standard precautions may be considered appropriate for TEE performed during lower response levels. when routine services have resumed across the institution.
 Conservation of PPE is an important consideration in all approaches to maintain preparedness for a surge in cases, while minimizing risk to providers with reasonable certainty.